MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/enterprise-enrollment-and-azure-ad-tenants.md

 - Restrict and minimize the number of account owners within the enrollment to avoid the proliferation of admin access to subscriptions and associated Azure resources.
 - If multiple Azure Active Directory (Azure AD) tenants are used, verify that the Account Owner is associated with the same tenant as where subscriptions for the account are provisioned.
 - Set up Enterprise Dev/Test and production environments at an EA account level to support holistic isolation.
-- Utilize the [Enterprise Dev/Test Offer](/azure/cost-management-billing/manage/ea-portal-administration#enterprise-devtest-offer) for Dev/Test workloads.
+- Utilize the [Enterprise Dev/Test Offer](/azure/cost-management-billing/manage/ea-portal-administration#enterprise-devtest-offer) for Dev/Test workloads, where available. (see sub-bullet point)
   - Ensure you comply with the usage terms as detailed [here.](https://azure.microsoft.com/offers/ms-azr-0148p/)
 - Don't ignore notification emails sent to the notification account email address.
 Microsoft sends important EA-wide communications to this account.
 - Don't move or rename an EA account in Azure AD.